SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 ```
 7. Type **\q**, and then select the Enter key to quit the mysql tool.
 You can close Azure Cloud Shell after you are done.

-## 1.4: Migrate the sample schema using mysqldump utility
+## Exercise 4: Migrate the sample schema using mysqldump utility

 To complete all the database objects like table schemas, indexes and stored procedures, we need to extract schema from the source database and apply to the database.<br/>